 The one stumbling block which has left a bitter taste in the mouths of all concerned is the high price that the department has had to pay to the state for the land, instead of the hoped-for symbolic sum of money for something that concerns all humanity.

-On the site will be « un musée de la grandeur de l’homme libre, pour un mémorial non de la défaite mais du combat, pour un musée de l’homme digne et debout. » (A musem to show how great is the free man, a memorial of combat, not of defeat, a museum showing man dignified and standing tall)
+On the site will be « un musée de la grandeur de l’homme libre, pour un mémorial non de la défaite mais du combat, pour un musée de l’homme digne et debout. » (A museum to show how great is the free man, a memorial of combat, not of defeat, a museum showing man dignified and standing tall)